Ohio Asbestos Attorney

 Asbestos fibers, when inhaled, can become lodged in the lungs and cause scarring.
 In many cases, the asbestos fibers can rest in the lungs for decades, leading cancer and mesothelioma.
 Many former workers at Ohio foundries in Dayton, Ironton and Columbus have been diagnosed with mesothelioma cancer, and other asbestos-related diseases.

 Joe Lyon is a highly-rated Ohio asbestos lawyer investigating mesothelioma and lung cancer claims for former Dayton Malleable workers.
-The Firm works nationally and accepts cases on full contingency to eliminate the financial risk from the family.
+The Firm works nationally and accepts cases on full contingency.

 Former workers at Dayton Malleable may have been exposed to asbestos through protective garments, or from toxic building materials such as refractory bricks, floor and ceiling tiles, and liner boards.